KaranSoren21/api_on_arduino/README.md

 # API's library for Arduino board Simulator using Javascript
-This project, designed to teach students or any user on the Johnny-Five library.
-And how to link the provided Johnny-Five API library with Arduino and its components using a simulator.
-Students can access Arduino and other devices without touching them with the simulator.
+This is my final semester project, designed to teach students or any user on the Johnny-Five library.
+This project shows how to link the provided Johnny-Five API library with Arduino and its components using a simulator.
+Students can learn to access Arduino and other devices without touching them with the simulator.
+Three Arduino boards are used, one as the master and the other two as slaves.
+A connection is established between the boards using the I2C communication protocol.
+List of components used with Arduino boards : Resistors of 100 ohms, Compim, three fan-DC, led of yellow, blue, green, red color and three servo motor.
+I have created a web interface for the Arduino board and its components.
+With this web interface, I can control the Arduino board and its components under the node js server.
 # Setup to run this repository
 * This project runs on Windows only.
 * [Proteus Design Suite](https://drive.google.com/file/d/1gbbFzqiOJLbuXTZVpuAQv4Z81nWY2qWh/view?usp=sharing)